Seitse

 Seitse ('Seven') was a private Estonian television channel.
 It includes culture and music for Estonians and Russians of ages 25–45.
 Music channel Seitse showed at least 400 music videos per day.

 History

+At the beginning of 2010, Eesti Autorite Ühing requested to close the channel, as it did not have a license agreement with EAÜ as of January 1, 2010.
+EAU was not willing to renew the contract, because Seitse TV channel had consistently violated the terms of the previous contract and delayed the payment of license fees.
+The debt was liquidated within the same month.

 The channel closed its activities on 31 December 2016 and was replaced by the new music channel MyHits TV.